ArduPilot/ardupilot_wiki/copter/source/docs/set-motor-range.rst

 Setting Spin-Armed and Min Throttle
 ===================================

 By default, when the vehicle is armed but not flying, the motors will spin at a slightly slower than normal speed.
-This speed can be configured using :ref:`MOT_SPIN_ARM <MOT_SPIN_ARM>` paramter (For older versions check MOT_SPIN_ARMED).
+This speed can be configured using :ref:`MOT_SPIN_ARM <MOT_SPIN_ARM>` parameter (For older versions check MOT_SPIN_ARMED).
 Once the vehicle is flying, we want to ensure that we never output a value that causes the motors to stop spinning, this lower limit can be configured with the :ref:`THR_MIN<THR_MIN>` or :ref:`MOT_SPIN_MIN<MOT_SPIN_MIN>` parameter (depending upon the version).

 If using Copter-3.3 (or earlier):